salsita/prism/README.md

 # Why not npm?

-**This is not a framework**, this is just a proof concept.
+**This is not a framework**, this is just a proof of concept.
 If you feel like you'd like to see the repo as framework just give us a star.
 If the repo hits 500 stars, I'll turn this into real library including proper documentation, implementation, versioning, tests, build system, up-to date deps, npm and everything you'd expect.

 All credits goes to [Dan Abramov](https://github.com/gaearon) as the author of Redux and [Evan Czaplicki](https://github.com/evancz) as the author of Elm.